 You don’t have to be a writer to have a journal.
 You just need to be willing to open the doors of your mind and then, let your thoughts burst through.
 Don’t think about what you write, but write about what you’re thinking.
 You’ll eventually notice how your words are flowing out of your like a river.
 Journaling releases this tension in your head and allows you to gain that clarity you need to know what you have to do.

-Writing your thoughts down on a journal is also very helpful when you want to get to sleep right away.
+Writing your thoughts down in a journal is also very helpful when you want to get to sleep right away.
 You won’t be tossing and turning in your bed for hours anymore.
 Through writing down on a journal, you’ve somehow acted on the thoughts in your head so you don’t need to contemplate on them further.

 I’ve personally, incorporated journaling during mornings to kind of clear my head so that I’m all focused during work.
 I also developed a habit of popping open my Journey app, or mobile diary whenever I’m having a mental breakdown or suddenly stuck in a mental funk.
 These tend to happen a lot, but after a thousand words or two, I’m alright again.

 We can get through this Pandemic!

 During quarantine, we’re away from friends and are left idle inside our homes so we have a lot of time to overthink.
-We collect all of these information and let them circle around our heads for days and days.
+We collect all of this information and let them circle around our heads for days and days.
 Don’t let your fears and worries fester longer than they should.
-Let you thoughts out of your head and allow yourself to reflect.
+Let your thoughts out of your head and allow yourself to reflect.

 We need that sense of peace and to convince ourselves that things are going to be better.
 The reality of our world right now is too much to handle and as scary as things are, we have to keep surviving, physically and mentally.
 Let yourself help yourself and know that you have the strength within you to get through this.
 We can get through this.

 Love this blog?
 Pin it!